Wilsons Prom Whale Watching Cruise with Wildlife Coast Cruises

 What about sea-sickness?

-Cruises leave from Port Welshpool.
+Cruises to Wilsons Promontory leave from Port Welshpool (note this is not at Wilsons Prom).
 When you come into Port Welshpool there is the Long Jetty which is worth a visit, then the public boat ramp (check for massive stingrays!!), then the jetty for Wildlife Coast Cruises at the end.